Currently building Friendshift

 and the occasional painting or mix.

-I'm the co-founder and CTO of Friendshift, where Faust Whale and I are building humane technology for the friendships that matter.
-Before this: seven years at Google, shipping operating system software running on Chromebook — and, most recently, on Aluminium OS, the Android-based platform behind the new Googlebook lineup.
+I'm building Friendshift, where I'm working on humane technology for the friendships that matter.
+Before this: seven years at Google, building ChromeOS, and most recently Aluminium OS, the Android-based platform behind the new Googlebook.
 Before that: UCLA, internships at Uber, Google, and Intel, a CubeSat, community radio, college radio, and newspaper.
-Still building things on the side.

 What I'm doing now